Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 When you provide these tools, you can start rendering by following the steps below:

-1. Add the Beef Fat to the Stock Pot: Add the fat to a large stock pot and maintain a low and slow temperature during rendering to prevent the fat from turning brown with a funkier flavor.
+1. Add the Beef Fat to the Stock Pot: Add the fat to a large pot and maintain a low and slow temperature during rendering to prevent the fat from turning brown with a funkier flavor.
 Low and slow temperature ensures that the tallow remains whiter when it cools.

-4. Use or Store: After the tallow is strained, you can store it in jars and put it in the fridge.
+4. Use or Store: After the tallow is strained, store it in jars and put it in the fridge.
 It’s usable for up to 3 months.
 When it cools, it turns solid and white.
 Also, you can use it right after straining.

 Learn More: Lard vs. Tallow: How To Use These Fat Sources?